 1. Holding the Earth Art Activity

-With any classroom unit or theme, I love to incorporate art as a way of illustrating our learning.
+With any classroom unit or theme, I love to incorporate art to illustrate our learning.

 For the student “Holding the Earth” art activity, I start by taking a photo of each student pretending to hold a ball over their heads.